wsu handbook,Student handbook

 Term Information

-Study Mode: Full time/Part time Full time study means that you normally enrol in 40cp each teaching session.
+Full-time study means that you normally enrol in 40cp each teaching session.
 You must enrol in a minimum of 30cp each teaching session to maintain a full-time status.
-Part time study means that you enrol in less than 30cp each teaching session.

 Online mode means there is no on-campus attendance required, apart from end-of-session exams for some subjects, with all learning materials, activities and support available via web-based technologies.